HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-5 Station ID.md

 Now, imagine that for some reason the parade is going to last for a long time and so you have people changing out in shifts; when you need to know what's going on at 3rd Street you don't really care who the operator there is, you just need to talk to someone at that location.

-Fortunately, Part 97 doesn't require that you identify the person you're calling by their real call sign!
-It only requires that you identify *yourself* — and thus the purpose of a tactical call sign.
+Fortunately, Part 97 doesn't require that you identify the person you're calling by their real callsign!
+It only requires that you identify *yourself* — and thus the purpose of a tactical callsign.

-**What are tactical call signs?**
+**What are tactical callsigns?**
-Tactical call signs are short, descriptive names used to identify a station's function or location during an event.
+Tactical callsigns are short, descriptive names used to identify a station's function or location during an event.
 You might then have a conversation like this one:

 * "1st Street, this is Net Control".
 * "Net Control from 1st Street, go ahead!".